Introduction: Why the Himalayan Valleys and Passes of the Himalayas Are Truly Unique

 1. What is the best time to visit the Himalayas?

 The ideal time to travel in the Himalayas is during spring (April–June) and autumn (September–November).
-These seasons offer stable weather, clear views and open passes.
+These seasons offer stable weather, clear views and open passes across the Himalayan Valleys.
 Monsoon months can bring landslides and slippery trails, while deep winter often closes high routes due to snow and extreme cold.

 2. Do I need permits to enter certain valleys or passes?